jeantimex/chat-app/README.md

-# chat-app
+# Chat

-A simple chat app built with Objective-C and MultipeerConnectivity
+A simple chat app built with Objective-C and MultipeerConnectivity.